 Some of these tools can be accessed online, but they become even more powerful when added to Google Docs.
 Google Docs is Google’s equivalent to Microsoft Word and is free with a Gmail account.
-Google Docs is great in itself, but it is even better when you take advantage of Add-ons.
+Google Docs is remarkable in itself, but it is even better when you take advantage of Add-ons.
 (Add-ons are available on the “Add-ons” tab by clicking “Get Add-ons.”
-This opens up the Google Store, and you can explore all the awesome tools available to you.)
+The “Get Add-ons” tab opens up the Google Store, and you can explore all the incredible tools available to you.)

 Here are some of my favorite writing tools.
 If teaching writing yourself is too much for you, don’t worry!
 Scroll to the bottom and check out the online courses available for homeschoolers.

 Grammarly will highlight spelling and grammar issues in your writing.
 You can create a free account and upload papers into Grammarly to edit and offer suggestions.
 Grammarly can also be added to Chrome, used in Docs, and downloaded to your computer to use in Microsoft Word.
 I have found Grammarly finds more errors than your standard word processing spellcheck.
 It picks up overused words, suggests words to substitute, and lets you know when your writing needs to be reworded.

 The paid version of Grammarly offers everything the free version does but will also analyze your writing based on your goals – audience, domain, formality, tone, and intent.
 It will give you a score based on word count, readability, and vocabulary.
 It also lets you know your writing level by stating the education level needed to read and understand your paper.
 It looks at correctness, clarity, engagement, and style.
 It also has a plagiarism checker!